Tokyo Cooking Class

 Cooking Class Menu

-We make the ingredients from scratch and even shape them.
-It mainly contains white bean paste, agar, mochi flour, and sugar.
-Set with rice balls and miso soup.
+We make them by hand from the ingredients and even shape them.
+The main ingredients are white bean paste, agar, rice flour, mochi flour, and sugar.
+Please be sure to tell us about any allergies.

 • Rice